 How is GST applicable to plastics?

-- Import/Export rules: Plastics involved in international trade are subject to IGST or exemptions under specific trade agreements.
+- Import/Export Regulations: Plastic products involved in international trade are subject to IGST (Integrated GST) or may qualify for exemptions under specific trade agreements.
+The standardised rates enhance predictability in these transactions.

 How is GST calculated on plastic and plastic products?